tacodtripe/display-inputting-data/README.md

 ![screenshot](./mint.png)

-This is our first project.
+This is our second project.

 ## Built With